 The Salaulim Dam project was envisioned by Goa’s first Chief Minister Dayanand Bandodkar in 1965.
 In 1975’s when the Salaulim dam was built it submerged the villages of Kurdi and Kurpem in Sanguem Taluka.
-Most of the villagers were into agriculture and farming, the then Government compensated the families with 10,000 square meter of agricultural land and 400 square meter of land for housing purpose.
+Most of the villagers were into agriculture and farming, the then Government compensated the families with 10,000 square meters of agricultural land and 400 square meters of land for housing purposes.

-The village of Kurdi, with exception of Talsai area, and half of Kurpem is completely submerge from the months of June to mid April.
-It starts drying up in the heat of mid April and lasts until May or mid June.
+The village of Kurdi, with exception of Talsai area, and half of Kurpem is completely submerged from the months of June to mid-April.
+It starts drying up in the heat of mid-April and lasts until May or mid-June.

 Shree Someshwar temple dedicated to Lord Shiva is located in the village of Kurdi is the only structure that still remains intact.
-Church was completely demolished and chapel was built on the hill later so people can visit again to pray.
-The temple stone Nandi along with other idols from Someshwar temple weremoved to Valkini col. No. 2.
+The church was completely demolished and the chapel was built on the hill later so people can visit again to pray.
+The temple stone Nandi along with other idols from the Someshwar temple was moved to Valkini col. No. 2.
 Someshwar Utsav and Feast at the newly built Chapel is celebrated once a year in the month of May.

 Indian classical singer Mogubai Kurdikar, mother of Kishori Amonkar is from Kurdi and the ruins of her house about 200 mts from the temple can still be seen.
-Across the landscape one can see a lot of foundation of houses and tulsi pedestals.
+Across the landscape, one can see a lot of foundations of houses and tulsi pedestals.

 Traces of village infrastructure mostly belonging to the Portuguese era are still visible.
-Remains provide information on the village life.
-Some of the evidences visible even today are :
+Remains provide information on village life.
+Some of the evidence visible even today are :